samumantha/EODIE/docs/database.rst

 A postprocessing script ``export_from_database.py`` is provided in ``postprocesses`` for filtering and exporting the data into csv-files.
 Please use ``python export_from_database.py --help`` for detailed instructions.
 The data is in a generic .db file, which can also be opened in other softwares or tools based on user expertise.

+For instance, if you wish to export the data in R software, please see `an example on using RQSlite library <https://gist.github.com/jwolfson/72bc7d7fd8d339955b38>`_.

 Potential issues with databases
 ===============================